ned14/pcpp/Readme.md

   fast path for when a line contains no macros.
 Being standards compliant here confers little benefit for a huge loss in performance.

-- Expression evaluation is a bit broken
+- Expression evaluation is a bit broken (code donations of a proper lexing parser based on http://www.dabeaz.com/ply/ are welcome!)

   Currently `#if` expressions are evaluated by converting them into Python expressions and calling `eval()` on them.
 This works surprisingly well